Jim Rathmann

-Jim Rathmann (July 16, 1928 – November 23, 2011), born Royal Richard Rathmann, was an American race car driver who won the Indianapolis 500 in 1960.
+Royal Richard "Jim" Rathmann (July 16, 1928 – November 23, 2011), was an American racing driver who competed primarily in Championship Cars.
+Rathmann is best known for winning the Indianapolis 500 in 1960, emerging victorious after a race-long duel with Rodger Ward – as recently as 2023, a panel of fans and historians voted Rathmann's victory as the greatest '500' of all time.
+In Europe he is well-known for winning the 1958 Race of Two Worlds.

-He drove in the AAA and USAC Championship Car series in the 1949–1950 and 1952–1963 seasons with 42 starts, including the Indianapolis 500 in each of those seasons.
-Rathmann also participated in the two runnings of the Race of Two Worlds at Monza, Italy, winning the 1958 event.
-He had 6 victories in addition to his Indy 500 win.
-He also drove in 3 races in the NASCAR series from 1949 to 1951.

 Rathmann and his older brother swapped names while teenagers.
-As a 16-year-old going by the name of "Dick Rathmann," he wanted to start racing.
+As a 16-year-old going by the name of Dick Rathmann, he wanted to start racing.
 To enter races, he borrowed his older brother's I.D. and assumed the identity of "Jim Rathmann."
 The name change stuck for life in public circles.

-On August 15, 2007, Rathmann was inducted into the Motorsports Hall of Fame of America.
-The ceremony took place in Detroit.
-He died in 2011 after a seizure.
+Driving career

-NASCAR career
+Championship Car career

-Rathmann drove in 3 NASCAR Strictly Stock/Grand National races from 1949 to 1951, competing in one race in each of those years.
-He debuted in 1949 at Langhorne.
-Starting 13th in the race, Rathmann slid to 32nd by the end of the race.
-In 1950, Rathmann raced at the prestigious Daytona Beach Road Course.
-Starting 17th in this event, Rathmann finished a career-best 12th, two laps down.
-In his final race in 1951, Rathmann started a career-best 9th at Detroit.
-He finished 52nd in this race.
+Rathmann drove in the AAA and USAC Championship Car series in the 1949–1950 and 1952–1963 seasons with 38 starts, including the Indianapolis 500 during each of those seasons.
+He had 2 victories in addition to his Indianapolis 500 win, including the USAC Daytona 100.

+Rathmann also participated in the two runnings of the Race of Two Worlds at Monza, Italy, winning the 1958 race, a non-championship event.

-1960 Indianapolis 500 win
+1960 Indianapolis 500 victory

-Started first row centered, Rathmann ran in the front the entire race.
+Starting in the middle of the first row, Rathmann ran in the front the entire race.
 From the midway point on, Rathmann and fellow driver Rodger Ward were locked in a neck and neck duel for first.
 Tire wear became an issue as the race wore on and Rathmann was able to keep his wheels fresh long enough to outrace Ward to the finish.
-The race featured the most recorded lead changes in the "Indy 500" history.
+The race featured the most recorded lead changes in Indianapolis 500 history, and has often been considered the greatest Indianapolis 500 ever run.